 It’s either your Christian or your Jewish.
 You can’t be both.
 In contrast, Eastern religions treat membership in more fluid terms.
 It’s perfectly normal for somebody from Korea or Japan to adopt Christian, Buddhist, and Confucian teachings but not identify with any or all of them.
 What matters is the rituals, the prayers (or meditations), and most of all, the ethics.
 I have learned to practice the precepts of benevolence and understanding from Buddhism, the moral guidance portrayed through the Bible’s gospels, and throwing coins and praying to my ancestors for prosperity in a Shinto (and Buddhist) shrine.

 Through this all-inclusive system of beliefs, I feel I can reach Kohlberg’s sixth stage of moral development and train myself to cultivate virtuous habits.
 My goal is to authentically make decisions that benefit myself, my community (military or otherwise), and my connection to the pursuit of achieving harmony with the world around me.
-This brings me back to how doing the right thing isn’t always easy.
+This ethical framework brings me back to how doing the right thing isn’t always easy.